RosieLGA/BIOCOMPUTING/groupProject/README.md

 cd
 cd ~/BIOCOMPUTING/groupProject/
 ```
-## So now all of my output files are all in one place and ready to push to github!!!
+### So now all of my output files are all in one place and ready to push to github!!!
-## In my output folder, I have all my *_RGA.with_cov.tsv, a summary table for the changes my group members made called GroupProject_Summary.csv, and a summary table for information about each accession number we used called GroupProject_Summary.csv.
+### In my output folder, I have all my *_RGA.with_cov.tsv, a summary table for the changes my group members made called GroupProject_Summary.csv, and a summary table for information about each accession number we used called GroupProject_Summary.csv.
 I am also going to copy my README there so it is easier to find.

+## Optional Main Directory Cleanup

-## To clean up my scripts folder since I had 2 scripts that made scripts, I moved the resulting scripts into an annotation_slurm folder or an assemble_slurm folder.
+### To clean up my scripts folder since I had 2 scripts that made scripts, I moved the resulting scripts into an annotation_slurm folder or an assemble_slurm folder.

 ```
 cd scripts